CHIRAGSINGH1707/MAKERNOVA-IoT-2025/Introduction.md

 My name is Aashvi Gajera.
 I am from Surat.
-Currently I am pursuing my Bachelor's of Technology in the Department of Electronics & Communication from Sardar Vallabhbhai National Institute of Technology.
+Currently I am pursuing my Bachelor's of Technology in the Department of Electronics & Communication from Sardar Vallabhbhai National Institute of Technology.My hobbies are listening music, exploring new things.